DevExpress-Examples/XAF_how-to-prevent-a-detailview-from-being-shown-for-a-listview-record/Readme.md

 DevExpress.ExpressApp.Web.WebApplication.OptimizationSettings.AllowFastProcessListViewRecordActions = False
 ```

+To disable this optimization in a particular ListView, deactivate the ListViewFastCallbackHandlerController.
+See an example in the <a href="https://www.devexpress.com/Support/Center/Question/Details/T386142/faster-rendering-and-other-performance-optimizations-for-popular-web-ui-scenarios-in-xaf">Faster rendering and other performance optimizations for popular Web UI scenarios in XAF v16.1</a> article.<br />

 <strong>IMPORTANT NOTES</strong><br />This article covers only the case when a DetailView is shown from the ListView after a User double clicks/presses the enter key on a record.
 Other scenarios should be handled separately by extending the code of this controller.
 For example, if you do not want to show a DetailView after a new object is created via the New Action, you can handle the NewObjectViewController.ObjectCreating event and set its ObjectCreatingEventArgs.ShowDetailView property to False.
 However, this is outside the purpose of this article.</p>